ngimb64/Pimp-My-Alpine/README.md

 **Note**:  with PowerShell the command history can be re-enabled but will save all the commands executed in the session, therefore it is best to exit and open a new shell instead
 <br>

-Packer and Vagrant support Linux and Windows systems, so below is how to set environment variables on both systems (though the examples are all Linux)
+Packer supports Linux and Windows systems, so below is how to set environment variables on both systems (though the examples are all Linux)

 Setting environment variable in Linux:
 ```